RockStar370/Demo/README.md

 # CSCI-410-Project-2
-This is a Repository (REPO) folder for CSCI 410 Project 2.
+This is a Repository (REPO) folder that will contain all of our work files for CSCI 410 Project 2.